1. Home >

 Structure for Promotion, Action taken and Degree of Attainment

-• Patent guarantee (non infringement of other companies' patents): patent guarantee for products is conducted in Japan at process review stages 2 and 4 using patent examination sheets (The same system is used in the U.S.A. and Europe)
+• Patent guarantee (non infringement of other companies' patents): patent guarantee for products is conducted in Japan at the time of product design and development using patent examination sheets (The same system is used in the U.S.A., Europe, and China)

 • Development Patent Committee: Continued efforts to evaluate and register newly obtained published patents of other companies for each working group meeting during development (Check other companies' trends and stay aware of other companies' patents)